Agent Mode

 A note on what we don't say

-We won't tell you which model is behind the brain.
+We won't tell you which model is behind Pilot.

 Outreach buyers in 2026 are being marketed at with model names.
 We think that's the wrong unit of decision — the leading model will change four times in the next two years, and you will care about the workflow that ships, not the badge on the box.